 Investing for K–12 goals

-To pay for the K–12 years, you'll be withdrawing money from your 529 plan over a much longer time frame than you would to pay for college.
+To pay for the K–12 years, you could be withdrawing money from your 529 plan over a longer period than the 4 years typically needed to graduate from college.

 3 tips for choosing your K–12 investments

-- Determine when you'll need the money to pay for education expenses.
+- Determine when you'll need the money to pay for tuition expenses.

-- Choose your investments based on when you'll need to use portions of your savings and your comfort level with risk.
+- Choose your investments based on your risk comfort level and when you'll need to start withdrawing portions for tuition expenses.

-- Revisit your asset allocation each year to see if you have the same risk tolerance and time horizon.
-Reallocate your investments if necessary.
+- If you choose an individual portfolio rather than a Target Enrollment Portfolio, revisit your asset allocation each year to see if your risk tolerance and time horizon are the same.
+Reallocate your investments, if necessary.

 Let's say you have $100 to invest—$75 for college and $25 for high school.
-You might consider splitting your investment this way:
+Here are 2 possibilities:

 Don't forget to review your investments

-Because investing in individual portfolios is a do-it-yourself strategy, you should review your portfolio regularly to make sure it's still in line with your goals, time horizon, and risk tolerance.
-You may want to consider annual reviews as you get close to making tuition payments since you may be taking money out more frequently for K–12 expenses.
+Whether you choose a portfolio that adjusts on its own, or you use a do-it-yourself strategy, you should review your portfolio regularly to make sure it's still in line with your goals, time horizon, and risk tolerance.
+You may want to consider annual reviews as you get close to making tuition payments since you could be taking money out more frequently for K–12 expenses.

 We're here to help